Superfluid film

 Superfluidity is a phenomenon where a fluid, or a fraction of a fluid, loses all its viscosity and can flow without resistance.
-This article is about thin films of such superfluids.
+A superfluid film is the thin film it may then form as a result.

-Superfluid helium, for example, forms a 30-nm-thick film on the surface of any container.
+Superfluid helium, for example, forms a 30-nanometre film on the surface of any container.
 The film's properties cause the helium to climb the walls of the container and, if this is not closed, flow out.